When you are trying to pick out a new puppy, the number of options can be overwhelming.

 In other words–they have so much potential that they will also be pretty needy and high-maintenance.
 You cannot purchase a Mini Aussie and then get tired of it and ignore it.

-So many Aussies have ended up in dog shelters because their owners did not realize what they were signing up for when they purchased their puppies.
+Many, many Aussies have ended up in dog shelters because their owners did not realize what they were signing up for.
 We think Mini Aussies are excellent, wonderful dogs, but please be sure you are ready to commit before you buy one.

 We hope this article was helpful to you!